Home Made - Pithla ( Marathi Dish), 1/4 bowl of pithla (1 serving(s)) and English Indian Bhakri Bread (1 Piece)

 Stay Hydrated

-Drink water before and during your meal to help with digestion and reduce the impact on blood sugar.
+Drink plenty of water before and during your meal to aid digestion and nutrient absorption.

 Eat Slowly